Jackylee2233/mofa_search_agent_contest/Readme.md

 ### Relating to rust-analyzer
 Since the entire Dora project (`mofa_search_agent`) is placed within a single Rust project (`mofa_search_agent_contest`), the Dora project essentially functions as a Rust workspace.
 However, having a workspace nested within another Rust project is currently not supported by rust-analyzer for syntax hints, suggestions, and similar features.

+**VSCODE or Cursor**
 The solution is to open the Dora project separately in another IDE window.
 This way, you can fully utilize the support provided by rust-analyzer.

+**RustRover**
+RustRover IDE employs an innovative mechanism to resolve this issue efficiently, allowing you to fully leverage the capabilities of the rust-analyzer.

+**Zed Editor**
+- TODO!...

 ### License